What Are Entry-Level Jobs in the Music Business?

 Music Marketing and Sales

 An entry-level position in music sales and marketing can be your opportunity to gain the relevant skills and knowledge for advancement into management.
-Many employers require an associate's degree or even a bachelor's degree, such as the Bachelor of Science in Marketing.
 Some responsibilities may include:

 - Promoting artists